ShahbazAnsari07/JS-English/README.md

 # JS-English
-A repo which contains JavaScript Code.
+A repository which contains JavaScript Code.